ChrisYoxall/go.learning/readme.md

     - to publish a module, the module path in go.mod must be a location from which Go tools can download your module.
     - for more, refer: https://go.dev/doc/modules/managing-dependencies

 To run tests: Do 'go test'.
 Needed a got.mod file to exist.

+Workspace:
+    - by default it is at $HOME/go.
+    - all installed packages (i.e. from doing go install) are here.
+This is the GOPATH.

 TYPES & POINTERS